Identify the zeros of the given polynomial function and state the... | Channels for Pearson+

 D

-x = -6 has multiplicity 1; The graph crosses the x-axis at -6; x = -8 has multiplicity 2; The graph touches the x-axis and turns around at -8
+x = -8 has multiplicity 2; The graph touches the x-axis and turns around at -8; x = 3 has multiplicity 1; The graph crosses the x-axis at 3